INVESCO ETFS

 This does not constitute a recommendation of any investment strategy or product for a particular investor.
 Investors should consult a financial professional before making any investment decisions.

-The opinions expressed are those of Invesco, are based on current market conditions and are subject to change without notice.
+The opinions expressed are those of Invesco and are based on current market conditions and are subject to change without notice.
 These opinions may differ from those of other Invesco investment professionals.

-Commodities can be attractive for investors seeking diversification,1 an inflation hedge,2 or simply attractive return potential.
+Commodities can be attractive for investors seeking diversification,1 inflation protection,2 or a geopolitical hedge.

-• Diversification: Historically, commodity returns have had a low correlation to equities and a negative correlation to fixed income, which may help improve the risk-adjusted returns of a diversified portfolio.3
+• Portfolio diversification: Historically, commodity returns have had a low correlation to equities and a negative correlation to fixed income, which may help improve the risk-adjusted returns of a diversified portfolio.3

-• Inflation Hedge: Although inflation has been easing year-over-year, the US Consumer Price Index (CPI) remains stubbornly above the US Federal Reserve’s (Fed) 2% target.
-Commodities have historically been the most efficient hedge for inflation and have returned positively 76% of the time when CPI was above 2%.4
+• Inflation Protection: Although inflation has been easing year-over-year, the US Consumer Price Index (CPI) remains stubbornly above the US Federal Reserve’s (Fed) 2% target.
+Commodities have historically been the most efficient hedge for inflation and have returned positively 72% of the time when CPI was above 2%.4

 In addition to the benefits of commodities in general, investing through ETFs can also provide increased benefits like convenience, ease of access, and transparency.

-• Ease of Access: Like stocks, commodity ETFs can be traded on a stock exchange anytime during market hours.
+• Ease of Access: Like stocks, commodity ETFs and ETPs can be traded on a stock exchange anytime during market hours.
 This aspect can offer greater flexibility when compared to mutual funds.

-• Transparency: ETFs may provide increased transparency into their portfolio holdings compared to mutual funds.
+• Transparency: ETFs and ETPs may provide increased transparency into their portfolio holdings compared to mutual funds.
 Most ETFs publicly disclose their holdings daily.

 The optimum yield methodology is a key feature of Invesco’s commodity suite.
 This approach seeks to maximize the roll yield during backwardation markets and minimize roll costs during contango markets, reducing the burden for investors to monitor and understand changing futures curve shapes.
 During backwardation markets, rolling further out the curve can potentially allow the funds to realize roll yield as the contracts appreciate as they move toward expiry.